michaelsboost/ArabEngo/README.md

 # ArabEngo
-A simple open source language learning application template.
+Learn Arabic for English Speakers with ArabEngo!
+A simple open source language learning application for English speakers to learn Arabic.